nicu-chiciuc/vscode-automatic-jsonc/README.md

 This extension includes the following configurable setting:

-* `automatic-transform-jsonc`: An array of glob patterns for files to automatically convert from JSONC to JSON.
+* `automatic-jsonc.jsoncFilesToTransform`: An array of glob patterns for files to automatically convert from JSONC to JSON.
 Default value is `["**/package.jsonc"]`.

 ## Known Issues